lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 To run the player that needs to load model, please use **kingsheep_model.py**.
 Noted that to test your learning agent, please select **simple player** as your opponent if you do not wanna spend more time on tuning the code.

 ### Deep Reinforcement Learning player
-Unlike the supervised learning, in RL the agent learns from rewards.
+Unlike the supervised learning, **in RL the agent learns from rewards**.
 Thus, we re-design the rewards for our agents:

 **For Sheep**:
 - The episode starts with 100 pts